aimadtakhtoukh/data-exercises/exercises/exercise_000_setup/README.md

 The exercises will depend on Docker and Docker Compose, via docker-compose.yml files in the exercises.
 They'll allow us to run a Spark cluster and other parts of the stack we'll need.

-Check if everything is working by running :
+Check if everything is working by running `docker --version`.

-    docker --version

 The command should return

     Docker version 25.0.2, build 29cf629

-Docker Compose now is installed by default with Docker, so you can run :
+Docker Compose now is installed by default with Docker, so you can run `docker compose version`.
+The command should return

-    docker compose version

-And the command should return

     Docker Compose version v2.24.3-desktop.1

-### SBT
+### Scala and SBT

+If Scala and sbt aren't installed yet, get Coursier at https://get-coursier.io/

-SBT is what we'll use to build, get dependencies and run tests.
+Exercises are written in Scala, and SBT is what we'll use to build, get dependencies and run tests.

-Check if everything is working by running :
+Check if everything is working by running `sbt test`.

-    sbt test

 After a while pulling, compiling and running the test, you should see :